KostasBzn/Full_Stack_E-Shop/README.md

 - **User Dashboard**: Users can manage their profile, update shipping details, and view or modify their shopping cart.
 - **Checkout System**: Users can complete their purchases and automatically update product quantities in the system.

-*This is a full-stack e-commerce app project developed to showcase skills in frontend and backend development.
-Feedback and suggestions are welcome!*
+*This is a full-stack e-commerce app project developed to showcase skills in frontend and backend development.*